Meet our Governors

 Mr Greenwood is not a governor of another school and does not have a declared business interest.

 I am the father of 2 girls who both started their education at St Luke’s.
 I believe the academic and social education a child receives at the early stages of their school life is so important in shaping their future.
 I attribute much of the achievements of my girls to the great start they received a St Luke’s.
 While my children were attending the school I had the privilege of being the chairman of the PTA, during that time I gained great respect for the work the school does with so many young people.
 I hope over the next 4 years to help keep the school vision and add my support to the teachers and staff at St Luke’s.

-Mrs Jarmila Jancarova, Parent Governor
+Mrs Jarmila Jancarova, Foundation Governor